thirdandgrove/tag-gulp-starter/README.md

 * When in doubt, break your code out into its own partial.
 You can add partials by first creating the partial and then importing it from _components.scss, _base.scss, _layout.scss, or _global.scss.
 In the majority of cases, it will belong in components.
 Do not put partials outside of these folders.
 * [View the full TAG Front-End Best Practices](https://thirdandgrove.atlassian.net/wiki/display/TAGCo/Front+End+Best+Practices)

+## Grid:

+* We have Susy 3 included in this repo.
+You can customize it as needed.
+See the documentation at [http://oddbird.net/susy/docs](http://oddbird.net/susy/docs)
+* Unfortunately, Susy doesn't seem to want to play nicely with the sourcemaps, so we've commented them out of the gulpfile for the time being.
+If you're not using Susy, feel free to uncomment them.

 ### Generating Icons
 * Add your icons to `images/svg/` and run the `gulp icons` task.
   This will optimize your SVGs and create an icon font with scss partial.